 Physical sunscreens with zinc, on the other hand, physically block UV rays, and they also reflect the light.
 Zinc acts like a mirror - when you apply zinc to your face, it turns your face into something like a disco ball.
 The physical sunblock becomes like a layer of tiny, tiny mirrors on top of your skin, and they reflect and bounce harmful rays away from your skin.
 Also, physical sunscreens start working right away - compared to chemical sunscreens which need 15 minutes to absorb.
 Finally, physical sunscreens can protect for longer than chemical sunscreens which can become unstable and ineffective.

-3. WHAT IS BETTER, A STAND-ALONE SUNSCREEN OR A MOISTURIZER WHICH CONTAINS SUNSCREEN?
+3. WHAT IS BETTER, A STAND-ALONE SUNSCREEN OR A MOISTURIZER THAT CONTAINS SUNSCREEN?

 I think you can have your cake and eat it too!
-It’s really up to your personal preference because there are some fantastic day creams that contain SPF and are a good two for one option.
-A few of my favorites are our Tropical Vanilla Day Cream SPF 32 which is a daily moisturizer for normal to dry skin types and the Red Currant Protective Moisturizer SPF 30 - this one’s an ultra-light moisturizer that contains our Youth Shield Antioxidant Complex.
-It can also be good to use your dedicated day cream with a sunscreen on top.
-So if you want to look at shampoos as an example - there are some great two in one shampoo/conditioners, but some people also get great results with separate shampoos and conditioners.
+It’s really up to your personal preference because some fantastic day creams contain SPF and are a good two-for-one option.
+A few of my favorites are our Tropical Vanilla Day Cream SPF 40 which is a daily moisturizer for normal to dry skin types and the Lilikoi Daily Defense Moisturizer SPF 40.
+It can also be good to use your dedicated day cream with sunscreen on top.
+So if you want to look at shampoos as an example - there are some great two-in-one shampoo/conditioners, but some people also get great results with separate shampoos and conditioners.
 Really, it’s all up to your own preference.

 Do you have any other questions about sun care?
 Let us know in the comments below.